josephsoo/Revision/README.md

 - As a user, I want to be able to answer a card's question given some possible answer choices from that deck
 - As a user, I want to be able to rename a deck
 - As a user, I want to be able to view the cards in a deck
+- As a user, I want to be able to save my decks and their cards to file (if I so choose)
+- As a user, I want to be able to be able to load my to-do list from file (if I so choose)